dentech-floss/orm/README.md

 ### Migration

-You can define a func that provides models for [auto migration](https://gorm.io/docs/migration.html#Auto-Migration) like this:
+You can get hold of the [Migrator Interface](https://gorm.io/docs/migration.html#Migrator-Interface) and the [Auto Migration](https://gorm.io/docs/migration.html#Auto-Migration) like this in order to handle schema migrations:

 ```go
 package example